jaimemendozadev/kohactive-email/README.md

 All you have to do is enter your name in the <em>From</em> field and we'll handle the rest!

+You can view a live demo of the app on [Heroku](https://simply-send.herokuapp.com/).

 ## Table of contents